Nov 15, 2024 Story by: Editor

 California voters have turned down a measure from the November ballot that sought to amend the state constitution to ban forced prison labor.
-Although the constitution currently prohibits involuntary servitude, it includes an exception for penal labor as a punishment for crime.
+Although the Constitution currently prohibits involuntary servitude, it includes an exception for penal labor as a punishment for crime.

 This exception has been criticized by criminal justice advocates, who argue that prisoners performing tasks like firefighting, cleaning, and landscaping are often paid less than $1 per hour.
 The proposed Proposition 6 was part of a broader reparations initiative introduced this year, aiming to address historical discrimination against Black Californians.